Kotlin/kotlinx.coroutines/coroutines-guide.md

 ```
 <!--- TEST-->

-Note that this mechanism is currently works only on Java version 1.7+.
+Note that this mechanism currently works only on Java version 1.7+.
 Limitation on JS and Native is temporary and will be fixed in the future.

 Cancellation exceptions are transparent and unwrapped by default: